algorithmx/book/Golovanov.Chapter-04-all.md

 \end{cases},
 $$

-\( t \in [0, 2\pi] \).
+$t \in [0, 2\pi]$.

-The cylindrical surface \( r_1 \) of the side face is cyclic closed with respect to the first parameter.
+The cylindrical surface $r_1$ of the side face is cyclic closed with respect to the first parameter.
 The edge constructed on the closing line of the shell is a juncture.
 The juncture, like any other edge, is based on the curve of intersection, which in this case has the form

 $$
 e_{11}(t) = \begin{cases}